Archana0510/Picter/README.md

 # Picter
 _A Photo Filter App_

-This project was developed using android studio.
+This project was developed using Android Studio.
-This android application can load images from the device and apply 4 basaic filters:
+This android application can load images from the device and apply 4 basic filters:
 1. Brightness
 2. Contrast
 3. Saturation